Matt Besser

-Matthew Gregory Besser (born September 22, 1967) is an American actor, comedian, director, producer, and writer, best known as one of the four founding members of the Upright Citizens Brigade sketch comedy troupe, who had their own show on Comedy Central from 1998 to 2000.
-He currently hosts the improvisation-based podcast Improv4humans on the Earwolf podcasting network.
+Matthew Gregory Besser (born September 22, 1967) is an American actor, comedian, director, producer, writer, and one of the four founding members of the Upright Citizens Brigade sketch comedy troupe, who had their own show on Comedy Central from 1998 to 2000.
+He hosts the improvisation-based podcast Improv4humans, previously on the Earwolf network, but now solely operated by himself and Brett Morris.

 Early life

 Besser was born and raised in Little Rock, Arkansas, to parents Diane and Sandy Besser.
-His father was Jewish, whereas his mother was Christian.
+His father was Jewish, and his mother was Christian.
 Besser is an atheist.
 He is a quarter German and a quarter French from his mother's side.
 Besser's grandfather's cousin was Joe Besser of The Three Stooges.

 He was recruited to play soccer after starting on his high school team, but instead attended Amherst College with a major in American Studies.
 There, he started doing stand-up comedy and competed in a contest at UMass that was judged by Judd Apatow.
 After graduating, he briefly moved to Denver in an attempt to pursue stand-up, but quickly moved to Chicago.
 He worked various odd jobs, including stints as a substitute teacher, a host at Carnegie Deli and as a host at Dick's Last Resort.